jwensley2/AddictiontoGaming/puphpet/puppet/modules/postgresql/README.md

     # Description: Open up postgresql for access from 200.1.2.0/24
     # Order: 150
     host  app  app  200.1.2.0/24  md5

+By default, `pg_hba_rule` requires that you include `postgresql::server`, however, you can override that behavior by setting target and postgresql_version when declaring your rule.
+That might look like the following.

+    postgresql::server::pg_hba_rule { 'allow application network to access app database': description        => "Open up postgresql for access from 200.1.2.0/24", type               => 'host',
+      database           => 'app',
+      user               => 'app',
+      address            => '200.1.2.0/24',
+      auth_method        => 'md5',
+      target             => '/path/to/pg_hba.conf',
+      postgresql_version => '9.4',
+    }

 ####`namevar`
 A unique identifier or short description for this rule.
 The namevar doesn't provide any functional usage, but it is stored in the comments of the produced `pg_hba.conf` so the originating resource can be identified.